 the archer - taylor swift

-gracie shouldn't have been surprised that the music took over her body and shoved her mind to the gutter. she shouldn't have been surprised that she lost control and let her fingers roam free on the piano, playing the whole song without an utter of a lyric. still though, she really thought this would be her time. her time in the spotlight, her time for people to look over and grin because they finally saw that she had something. that all she was good for wasn't to compliment others. and she forgot.
+gracie shouldn't have been surprised that the music took over her body and shoved her mind to the gutter. she shouldn't have been surprised that she lost control and let her fingers roam free on the piano, playing the whole song without an utter of a lyric. still, she really thought this would be her time. her time in the spotlight, her time for people to look over and grin because they finally saw that she had something. that all she was good for wasn't to compliment others. and she forgot.

 she was overfilled with self-hatred and embarrassment. an appointment? really? she said that she had an appointment during the last period of the day. she couldn't have said she was going to the nurse? or office? or even the bathroom?

-julie moved over on the concrete steps, sighing, "hi, flynn's just waiting to grab our things."
+julie moved over on the concrete steps, sighing, "hi, flynn's just waiting to grab our things." she rubbed her face, assuming that gracie would walk past her pitiful self.

 "i do," gracie continued, "you went on second — i was supposed to go on after you. your voice was — it was amazing. the entire crowd was on their feet by the end. and — and i clearly remember your mom—" she chuckled, "she started jumping up and down and shouting your name. she was in the middle, but she was still throwing —"